bikegcy/tf-lstm-char-cnn/README.md

 # tf-lstm-char-cnn

-Based on the work of [mkroutikov](https://github.com/mkroutikov)'s version of [tf-lstm-char-cnn](https://github.com/mkroutikov/tf-lstm-char-cnn).
+This project is based on the work of [mkroutikov](https://github.com/mkroutikov)'s version of [tf-lstm-char-cnn](https://github.com/mkroutikov/tf-lstm-char-cnn).

 Original version is [Yoon Kim](https://github.com/yoonkim)'s [Torch7 code](https://github.com/yoonkim/lstm-char-cnn).
 The paper is available at [arXiv](https://arxiv.org/abs/1508.06615).